The American-Scandinavian Foundation

 The American-Scandinavian Foundation (ASF) is an American non-profit foundation dedicated to promoting international understanding through educational and cultural exchange between the United States and Denmark, Finland, Iceland, Norway, and Sweden.
 The Foundation's headquarters, Scandinavia House: The Nordic Center in America, is located at 58 Park Avenue, New York City.

 History

-ASF was founded in 1910 by the Danish-American industrialist Niels Poulson.
+ASF was founded in 1910 by the Danish-American industrialist Niels Poulsen, founder of the Hecla Iron Works.
 It is a publicly supported 501(c)(3) non-profit organization that carries out an extensive program of fellowships, grants, intern and trainee J-1 visa sponsorship, publishing, membership offerings, and cultural events.

 The foundation is governed by a board of trustees of individuals from the United States and Scandinavia, representing diverse interests, yet linked by personal or professional ties to the Scandinavian countries.
-The five Nordic heads of state serve as the organization's patrons.
+The five Nordic heads of state serve as the organization's patrons: Carl XVI Gustaf of Sweden, Harald V of Norway, Frederik X of Denmark, Halla Tómasdóttir, and Alexander Stubb.
+In addition, Princess Benedikte of Denmark, Princess Märtha Louise of Norway, Martti Ahtisaari, Victoria, Crown Princess of Sweden, and Vigdís Finnbogadóttir have been named as honorary trustees.